The Charles T. Campbell Eye Microbiology Lab

 Corneal specimens

-The staining of corneal specimens is a valuable diagnostic tool that can pinpoint or rule out infection.
-The presence of bacteria, fungus, and acanthamoeba can commence earlier therapy.
+The staining of corneal specimens is a valuable diagnostic tool that can guide crucial keratitis therapy whether to pinpoint or rule out infection.
+The presence of bacteria, fungus, and Acanthamoeba can commence earlier therapy.
 An adequate corneal specimen is a function of the experience of the presiding ophthalmologist.
 ONLY TRAINED OPHTHALMOLOGISTS SHOULD OBTAIN CORNEAL SPECIMENS.
 Corneal specimens should be taken with a spatula, surgical blade, or jeweler's forceps using a slit lamp for magnification.
-When, what, and where to culture are judgment calls.
+When, what, and where to culture are judgement calls.
 In small infected areas where the specimen may be sparse, an adequate culture is probably more important than a smear.
 The complications of perforation and denuding an intact epithelium may endanger a favorable prognosis.

 Aqueous and vitreous specimens